5 Hollywood actors who have famous parents and you didn't even know

 3 – Benedict Cumberbatch

-Benedict Cumberbatch, the Sherlock Holmes of TV and Doctor Strange of the Marvel Cinematic Universe, is the son of two actors: whereas his father, Timothy Carlton, is finest identified for roles in theater within the UK, his mom, Wanda Ventham, starred in British TV classics such because the sequence “UFO”, produced within the early Seventies.
-Interestingly, Cumberbatch’s mother and father did not like his resolution to grow to be an actor.
+Benedict Cumberbatch, the Sherlock Holmes of TV and Doctor Strange of the Marvel Cinematic Universe, is the son of two actors: whereas his father, Timothy Carlton, is finest identified for roles in theater within the UK, his mom, Wanda Ventham, starred in British TV classics such because the collection “UFO”, produced within the early Nineteen Seventies.
+Interestingly, Cumberbatch’s mother and father did not like his determination to turn out to be an actor.
 “They saved and invested so that their only child had the best education possible, and I took this education, threw it in their faces and became an actor of any forma,” joked the actor in an interview with the British journal The Lady.

 4 – Emma Roberts

-You may know emma roberts is Julia Roberts’ niece.
+You would possibly know emma roberts is Julia Roberts’ niece.
 But what about her father, Eric Roberts, have you learnt him?
-He was nominated for an Academy Award for Best Supporting Actor for “Express to Hell” (1985) and most not too long ago appeared as Moroni in “Batman: The Dark Knight” (2008).
+He was nominated for an Academy Award for Best Supporting Actor for “Express to Hell” (1985) and most lately appeared as Moroni in “Batman: The Dark Knight” (2008).

 5 – Lily Collins